-Mira Perry has been with IDC since 2008 and is currently Research Manager of Enterprise Applications within the Industry & Business Solutions group.
-Prior to this role, Mira spent 5 years with IDC's Worldwide Software Business Solutions Group where she provided analysis of and guidance on the channel programs of global... software vendors.
+Mira Perry is the Research Manager for IDC Canada's Enterprise Applications practice.
+She joins the IDC Canada team after 5 years with IDC's Worldwide Software Business Solutions Group where she provided analysis of and guidance on the channel programs of global software vendors.

-Ms. Perry’s business experience includes roles in marketing, business development, and operations.
-After several years in the pharmaceutical industry, she transitioned to the technology industry where she spent over ten years leading global and regional initiatives at IBM and Microsoft.
+Ms. Perry’s business experience includes roles in business development, operations, marketing and public relations.
+After several years in the pharmaceutical industry, she transitioned to the technology industry where she spent over ten years leading global and regional initiatives for IBM and Microsoft.

 Areas of Expertise (4)